paul-ollis/vim-vpe/docs/api/api.vpe.rst

     popup_menu.

     The windows options (line, col, pos, *etc*.) are made avaiable as properties of the same name.
-For example, to change the first displated
+For example, to change the first displayed
     line:

     .. code-block:: py